-- 1 Explain what is meant by the term 'subduction'. - 2 Outline what determines which plate subducts at a converging boundary. - 3 Identify the three possible plate combinations at converging boundaries and what landforms they create. - 4 Describe how density is important at a converging boundary.
+- 1 Explain what is meant by the term 'subduction'. - 2 Outline what determines the plate that subducts at a converging boundary. - 3 Identify the three possible plate combinations at converging boundaries and what landforms they create. - 4 Describe how density is important at a converging boundary.

 - 5 Are volcanic mountains or islands always formed at converging boundaries?
-Explain your answer. - 6 Describe how earthquakes cause tsunamis. - 7 Suggest how volcanoes can cause tsunamis. - 8 Research a recent volcanic eruption, earthquake or tsunami and create a report on its causes, the number of casualties and the likely long-term recovery of the area.
+Explain your answer. - 6 Describe how earthquakes cause tsunamis. - 7 Suggest how volcanoes can cause tsunamis. - tion as to have the second sec 8 From your answers in questions 6 and 7, suggest an explanation as to how 8 oofe